laurentpertois/JNUC1067/README.md

 Welcome to JNUC 2022 Session JNUC1067!

-Here you will find links to many useful resources, scripts mentioned in the sessions and a [Wiki Page](https://github.com/laurentpertois/JNUC1067/wiki) with step by step instructions to setup what has been demoed.
+Here you will find links to many useful resources, scripts mentioned in the sessions and instructions.

+## Instructions

+You can find step by step instructions to setup what has been demoed on the [Wiki Page](https://github.com/laurentpertois/JNUC1067/wiki)

+## Links

 **API Resources**